 What is Narcissistic Personality Disorder?

-So, what is narcissistic personality disorder (NPD)?
+So, what is NPD?
 Like borderline personality disorder, the Diagnostic and Statistical Manual of Mental Disorders (DSM) lists nine common symptoms of narcissistic personality disorder.

-If an individual exhibits five of these nine symptoms consistently, they meet the criteria for an NPD diagnosis.
+If an individual consistently exhibits five or more of these nine symptoms, they meet the criteria for an NPD diagnosis.

 - An exaggerated sense of one’s own abilities and achievements